Finite Sample Analysis Of Dynamic Regression Parameter Learning: Outline

-Finally, Figure \ref{fig:params} illustrates the behavior of the Kalman filter on a fixed data for various values of $\sigma, \eta$.
+Finally, we describe Figure \ref{fig:params}.
 The data (observations, red) was generated from the system \basesystem with one dimensional state ($n=1$), and we set $u_t=1$.
 The states produced by the Kalman filter with ground truth values of $\sigma,\eta$ are shown in green, while states obtained from other choices of parameters are shown in black and blue.
-Clearly, with wrong choices of $\sigma,\eta$, the filter can either severely lag after the signal, or overfit to the latest observation.